brett-generac/brett-generac.github.io/_posts/2021-12-01-chilicon-cloud.md

 I improved this project's incredibly messy code base, both on the client side and server side.
 Also, restyled the UI and wrote documentation, which was previously nonexistent.

-At the link below, click checkout a "demo account" to use the product.
+At the link below, click "demo account" to use the product.

 <a href="https://cloud.chiliconpower.com" target="_blank">https://cloud.chiliconpower.com</a>